AdobeDocs/campaign-web.en/help/v8/content/create-fragment.md

 1. Browse to the fragment list, and click the **[!UICONTROL More actions]** button next to the fragment to duplicate.
 1. Click **Duplicate** and confirm.
-1. Enter the label of the new fragment and save your changes.
+1. Enter the label of the new fragment and save the changes.

     The fragment is added to the list of content fragments.
-You can edit it and configure it as needed.
+Edit and configure it as needed.